I’m a bit late to the party here but it’s time to lay out my 2017 personal and financial goals.

 - Gold – Reduce three bills in 2017

-This is a simple goal and is designed to force me to call places like my cable provider to reduce my monthly bill if I can.
-There are some services I have that I don’t really use and I’m sure I can find ways to reduce costs on my internet/tv and cell phone bills.
+This is a simple goal.
+It is designed to force me to call places like my cable provider to reduce my monthly bill if I can.
+There are some services I have that I don’t really use.
+I’m sure I can find ways to reduce costs on my internet/tv and cell phone bills.

 - Bronze – Pay more than just my standard car payment in two months